aoffpo/ap-example/README.md

     configure project settings  + workflow artifacts and target repository (repo is also defined in azure deploy params) reference azure-pipelines file

-    TODO: Pipeline to terraform plan and apply on commit.
+    TODO: Pipeline for terraform plan and scope git trigger to appropriate folder..
+    TODO: Restructure entire project structure to ease scoping CI kickoffs
+    TODO: Add terraform.tfvars to Key Vault and source from there.
 ARM - for azure resources and azure deploys
     cli init
     Create azure deploy json